alimacosen/debian-pkg-statistics/README.md

-# Debian Repository Contents File Package Statistics
+# Debian Repository Contents File Packages Statistics

 ## 1. Description
 Debian uses *.deb packages to deploy and upgrade software.
 The packages are stored in Debian repositories and each repository contains "Contents index".
 You can refer to [Debian mirror](http://ftp.uk.debian.org/debian/dists/stable/main/) to have an overall knowledge of the Contents indices.

 This application is a python command line tool that takes the architecture (amd64, arm64, mips etc.) as an argument and downloads the compressed gzip Contents file associated with it from a Debian mirror.
 Then the application parses the file and output the statistics of the top 10 (by default) packages that have the most files associated with them.

-You can refer to [Description of contents file format](https://wiki.debian.org/RepositoryFormat#A.22Contents.22_indices) and check `5.
-Development Thoughts` in this README file for more information.
+You can refer to [Description of contents file format](https://wiki.debian.org/RepositoryFormat#A.22Contents.22_indices) and check `5.Development Thoughts` in this README file for more information.

 ## 2. Installation

-### Use built-in virtual environment
+### Option 1: Use the virtual environment provided
 There is already a python virtual environment with all the dependencies needed under the root directory called `envdebian`.
 You can run the following command in the ternimal to activate the virtual environment.

 ```shell
 source envdebian/bin/activate
 ```

-### Run in other python environment
+### Option2 : Run in other python environments
 If you prefer not to use the virtual environment provided, you can run the following command in any python3 (3.9 recommended) environment
 ```shell
 python3 -m pip install -r requirements.txt